EMBRYOPSIDA Pirani & Prado

 Classification.
 Claßen-Bockhoff et al. (2011) propose a tribal classification based on the phylogeny by Quint and Claßen-Bockhoff (2006a).
 For a somewhat dated monograph, see Pillans (1947).

-Previous Relationships.
-Bruniaceae have often been linked with the South African Grubbiaceae, here in Cornales (see Hall 1987 for some references), but the similarities between the two probably reflect the fact that they are ericoid shrubs growing in similar habitats.
+Bruniaceae had often been linked with the South African Grubbiaceae, here in Cornales (see Hall 1987 for some references), but the similarities between the two probably reflect the fact that they are both shrubs growing in similar habitats and with ericoid leaves.

 Thanks.
 To Regine Claßen-Bockhoff, for useful comments.